 Dr. Neal Lathia

-I am currently funded by the EPSRC UBhave (Ubiquitous and Social Computing for Positive Behaviour Change) Project, with Cecilia Mascolo and Jason Rentfrow.
-I am also an affiliate of the University of Maryland.
+I am currently funded by the EPSRC UBhave (Ubiquitous and Social Computing for Positive Behaviour Change) Project, with Cecilia Mascolo and Jason Rentfrow, where I am analysing and developing Emotion Sense.
+I am also working on developing Q Sense, a sensing-powered smoking cessation smartphone app, with Cecilia, Felix Naughton, and Stephen Sutton.

 My research to date falls somewhere in the intersection of data mining, mobile systems, ubiquitous/pervasive systems, and personalisation/ recommender systems, applied to a variety of contexts where we measure human behaviour by their digital footprints.
 You can find my research blog here.